BrightDarknessXX/GifMyAss/README.md

 Since it's difficult to remember all the command-lines for FFMPEG, and it's hard to find a good CLI or GUI for this task that works the way I need, I created this script and wanted to share it with you.

 AVIF uses libsvtav1 and WEBP uses libwebp.
+Sadly, no transparency support.
+Working on a google gif2web solution.

 Usage:
 - GifMyAss.bat          = Interactive mode